+EX.
+ORD.
+NO. 13489.
+PRESIDENTIAL RECORDS

 Ex.
 Ord.
-No. 13489.
-Presidential Records

-- Ex.
-Ord.
 No. 13489, Jan.
 21, 2009, 74 F.R.
-4669, provided: By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish policies and procedures governing the assertion of executive privilege by incumbent and former Presidents in connection with the release of Presidential records by the National Archives and Records Administration (NARA) pursuant to the Presidential Records Act of 1978, it is hereby ordered as follows: - Section 1.
+4669, provided: By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to establish policies and procedures governing the assertion of executive privilege by incumbent and former Presidents in connection with the release of Presidential records by the National Archives and Records Administration (NARA) pursuant to the Presidential Records Act of 1978, it is hereby ordered as follows:

+SECTION 1.
 Definitions.
-For purposes of this order: - (a) "Archivist" refers to the Archivist of the United States or his designee. $\,$ - (b) ''NARA'' refers to the National Archives and Records Administration. $\,$ - (c) "Presidential Records Act" refers to the Presidential Records Act, 44 U.S.C.
-2201-2207. - (d) "NARA regulations" refers to the NARA regulations implementing the Presidential Records Act [of 1978], 36 C.F.R.
-Part 1270. - (e) "Presidential records" refers to those documentary materials maintained by NARA pursuant to the Presidential Records Act, including Vice Presidential records
+For purposes of this order:

+(a) "Archivist" refers to the Archivist of the United States or his designee.(b) "NARA" refers to the National Archives and

+(b) "NARA" refers to the National Archives and Records Administration.

+(c) "Presidential Records Act" refers to the Presidential Records Act, 44 U.S.C.
+2201-2207.(d) "NARA regulations" refers to the NARA regula-

+(d) "NARA regulations" refers to the NARA regulations implementing the Presidential Records Act [of 1978], 36 C.F.R.
+Part 1270.

+(e) "Presidential records" refers to those documentary materials maintained by NARA pursuant to the Presidential Records Act, including Vice Presidential records.